HCC Guarantee of Educational Excellence

 - If transfer credit denial is not resolved, tuition-free transfer courses (semester hour for semester hour) must be taken within a one-year period.

-- Although courses are tuition-free, students will be responsible for any fees or course-related expenses, other than the course-required books that HCC is responsible for providing at no cost to the student.
+- Although courses are tuition-free, students will be responsible for any fees or course-related expenses, other than the course-required books which HCC is responsible for providing at no cost to the student.

 Job Competency Guarantee